American Morgan Horse Association: Breed registry

+in 1894,.
+Battell's early books were incorporated into the stud books of the AMHA who maintain them today.
+In 2013, AMHA provided their pedigree archives to the University of Massachusetts Amherst for research purposes.
+By 2010, the registry had recorded more than 179,000 Morgan horses.

+In 1948 the registry closed the stud book to preserve the type, and set up reciprocal agreements with the Canadian Morgan Horse Association in 1985 and the British Morgan Horse Society in 1990.
 Only purebred Morgan horses with two registered parents can be registered with the AMHA; half Morgans cannot be registered.
 Horses already registered with the British Morgan Horse Society, Swedish Morgan Horse Association, or Canadian Morgan Horse Association are eligible for AMHA registration.
 Cloned horses may not be registered with the AMHA, but foals resulting from embryo transfer may be.